 How does taxation affect growth and inequality?
-We develop a Schumpeterian model with wealth heterogeneity, which influences the effects of tax policy.
-Our model features iso-elastic utility on leisure under which the change in consumption dispersion across heterogeneous households may cause a novel positive effect of labor income tax on employment in addition to the usual negative effect, which together yield an overall ambiguous effect.
-A negative (positive) effect on employment causes a negative (positive) effect on growth and innovation in the short run and also a negative (positive) effect on the real interest rate, which determines asset income.
-Consequently, labor income tax has an ambiguous effect on gross income inequality but unambiguously increases consumption inequality by reducing disposable wage income.
-Therefore, its effects on income inequality and consumption inequality are drastically different.
-We also calibrate the model to examine its quantitative implications.
+To study this question, we develop a Schumpeterian model in which wealth heterogeneity influences the effects of tax policy.
+The key mechanism is that a change in consumption dispersion across heterogeneous households due to a change in labor income taxation can cause a novel positive effect on the employment of poor households in addition to the usual negative effect on the employment of rich households.
+Together, these effects yield an overall ambiguous response of employment to labor income taxation.
+A negative (positive) change of employment causes a negative (positive) change of innovation-driven growth in the short run and also a negative (positive) change of the real interest rate.
+Consequently, labor income taxation has an ambiguous effect on income inequality (e.g., asset income falls while labor income may rise) but unambiguously increases consumption inequality by reducing disposable wage income even for households that work more.
+Therefore, the effects on income inequality and consumption inequality are drastically different.
+We calibrate the model to examine its quantitative implications.

-JEL classification: O23, O30, O40 Keywords: taxation, innovation, inequality, economic growth
+JEL classification: O23, O30, O40

+Keywords: taxation, innovation, inequality, economic growth